 Noise-Induced Hearing Loss (NIHL): Hearing loss caused by exposure to harmful sounds, either very loud impulse sound(s) or repeated long-term exposure to sounds in excess of 85 dBA.
-NIHL is often characterized by decreased hearing sensitivity, tinnitus and/or hyperacusis.
+NIHL is often characterized by decreased hearing sensitivity, tinnitus.

 Nucleus Accumbens: A collection of neurons within the subcortical part of the forebrain thought to play an important role in reward, pleasure, addiction, and the placebo effect.

 Nystagmus: Abnormal, rapid, rhythmic, involuntary, alternating movements of the eyeball.

 Objective Tinnitus: Head or ear noises that are audible to other people, as well as the patient.
 These sounds are usually produced by internal functions in the body’s circulatory (blood flow) and somatic (musculo-skeletal movement) systems.
 Objective tinnitus is very rare, representing less than 1% of total tinnitus cases.